mashupbots/socko/README.md

 * Socko expects all processing to be performed by AKKA actors.

-* Socko has no external dependancies outside AKKA 2.0 (note that Netty is a dependancy of AKKA 2.0 Remote)
+* Socko has no external dependencies outside AKKA 2.0 (note that Netty is a dependency of AKKA 2.0 Remote)

 * Socko can be started as a standard Scala app.